btcven/radio-firmware/README.md

 <h1 align="center">Radio Firmware</h1>

-We are happy of your visit and that you can read more about us.
-Here you can find the main firmware for your device compatible with Locha Mesh (the radio) and be aware of our development process.
+Here you can
+find the main firmware for your device compatible with Locha Mesh (the radio) and be aware of our development process.

 ## What's Locha Mesh?

 The Locha Mesh network is a secure radio network for text messaging and bitcoin transactions.
-The main objetive is a long range network for everyone and everywhere, for this reason, we are working not only in a protocol, also the firmware for affordable devices like our "Turpial".
+The main objective is a long range network for everyone and everywhere, for this reason, we are working not only in a protocol, also the firmware for affordable devices like our "Turpial".